 Talent cleaning the site with ethanol.

+Talent checking the anesthesia depth by pinching the toes of the animal.

 Surgical drape being placed over the animal.

-Talent checking the anesthesia depth by pinching the toes of the animal.

 Internal Carotid Injection and Post-Injection Recovery

 Place the dissection microscope over the mouse [1].
 Using scissors, make a vertical 15-millimeter incision along the midline at the neck region, starting from 5 millimeters below the jaw to the thoracic inlet [2].
 Using two pairs of angled forceps, part the skin and underlying salivary glands and apply retractors to keep the trachea exposed [3].

 WIDE: Talent positioning the dissection microscope over the mouse.
+(Remove this)

 SCOPE: Vertical incision being made along the midline of the neck region.